Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Silva et al. (2012) · Lambs · peer-reviewed

 Newborn lambs with 3% clinoptilolite in milk replacer for 6 weeks.
-The animals showed firmer stool consistency, reduced diarrhea severity, and better weight gain than the control group.
+The animals showed firmer fecal consistency, less severe diarrhea, and better weight gain than the control group.
 No negative effects on blood count or health parameters.

 Note: Source: Small Ruminant Research 91:170–173

 These four studies come from different animal species, different decades, different countries.
-And they show the same pattern: Less inflammation.
-Better mucous membranes.
-More stable gut flora.
+And they show the same pattern: less inflammation.
+Better mucous membrane.
+More stable intestinal flora.
 Firmer stool quality.

 This is no coincidence.
-This is clinoptilolite doing in the gut what it is made for.
-And it is precisely what horse owners have been observing for years – in their own stables, with their own animals.
+This is clinoptilolite doing in the intestine what it is designed to do.
+And it is exactly what horse owners have observed for years – in their own stables, with their own animals.

-We want to state it directly: Direct, controlled studies specifically on horses regarding zeolite and the microbiome are almost entirely lacking.
+Let's be direct: Direct, controlled studies specifically on horses regarding zeolite and the microbiome are almost completely lacking.
 What we have are plausible conclusions from animal models that are physiologically similar to horses.

-This does not mean that the effect is not there.
+This doesn't mean that the effect isn't there.
 It means that science is still catching up – which is often the case with natural remedies.
 Practice was faster.

-• Long-term data over several years in horses are missing
+• Long-term data over several years on horses is missing

-• Efficacy heavily depends on clinoptilolite content, origin, and particle size – not every zeolite product is the same
+• Efficacy strongly depends on clinoptilolite content, origin, and particle size – not every zeolite product is the same

 What this means for daily stable life

 Zeolite is not a medication.
-It is a mineral that has existed for millions of years, that animals absorb in nature through mineral licks and soil – and which we now offer in a concentrated, ground form.
+It is a mineral that has existed for millions of years, that animals absorb naturally through mineral licks and soil – and which we now offer in concentrated, ground form.

-It fits into an approach that seeks to give the horse what it needs: natural support, no synthetic shortcuts.
-It suits horse owners who observe, who sense, who care.
+It fits into an approach that aims to give horses what they need: natural support, not synthetic shortcuts.
+It suits horse owners who pay attention, who feel, who care.

 And it's good to know: What we observe in practice aligns with what animal research has now documented.
 This provides reassurance.
-Not because we need it – but because it is nice to have.
+Not because we need it – but because it's nice to have.

 Conclusion: What you take away from this article